Kinetic freeze-out properties from transverse momentum spectra of pions in high energy proton-proton collisions: Results and discussion

-It should be noted that the main parameters $T_0$ and $\beta_T$ get entangled in some way.
+It should be noted that the main parameters $T_0$ and $\beta_T$ are correlated in some way.
 Although the excitation functions of $T_0$ ($\beta_T$) which are acceptable in the fit process are not sole, their tendencies are harmonious in most cases, in particular in the energy range from the RHIC to LHC.
-Combining with our previous work [18], we could say that there is a slight ($\sim$10\%) increase in the excitation function of $T_0$ and an obvious ($\sim$35\%) increase in the excitation function of $\beta_T$ from the RHIC to LHC.
+Combining with our previous work~\cite{18}, we could say that there is a slight ($\approx10\%$) increase in the excitation function of $T_0$ and an obvious ($\approx35\%$) increase in the excitation function of $\beta_T$ from the RHIC to LHC.
 At least, the excitation functions of $T_0$ and $\beta_T$ do not decrease from the RHIC to LHC.

-However, the excitation functions of $T_0$ and $\beta_T$ from low to high energies are not always incremental or invariant.
-For example, In ref.
-[4], $T_0$ slowly decreases as $\sqrt{s}$ increases from 23 GeV to 1.8 TeV, and $\beta_T$ slowly increases with $\sqrt{s}$.
-In refs.
-[19, 20], $T_0$ has no obvious change and $\beta_T$ has a slight ($\sim$10\%) increase from the RHIC to LHC.
-In ref.
-[21], $T_0$ has a slight ($\sim$9\%) increase and $\beta_T$ has a large ($\sim$65\%) increase from the RHIC to LHC.
-In ref.
-[22, 23], $T_0$ has a slight ($\sim$5\%) decrease from the RHIC to LHC and $\beta_T$ increases by $\sim$20\% from 39 to 200 GeV.
+However, the excitation function of $T_0$ from low to high energies is not always incremental or invariant, though the excitation function of $\beta_T$ has the trend of increase in general.
+For example, In ref.~\cite{4}, $T_0$ slowly decreases as $\sqrt{s}$ increases from 23 GeV to 1.8 TeV, and $\beta_T$ slowly increases with $\sqrt{s}$.
+In refs.~\cite{19}\cite{20}, $T_0$ has no obvious change and $\beta_T$ has a slight ($\approx10\%$) increase from the RHIC to LHC.
+In ref.~\cite{21}, $T_0$ has a slight ($\approx9\%$) increase and $\beta_T$ has a large ($\approx65\%$) increase from the RHIC to LHC.
+In ref.~\cite{22}\cite{23}, $T_0$ has a slight ($\approx5\%$) decrease from the RHIC to LHC and $\beta_T$ increases by $\approx20\%$ from 39 to 200 GeV.
 It is convinced that $\beta_T$ increases from the RHIC to LHC, though the situation of $T_0$ is doubtful.